[Review] Ghost in the Graveyard (2019)

 Set in the small and eerie town of Mt.
 Moriah, Ghost in the Graveyard follows the ghost of a local girl, Martha, who tragically died during the childhood game, Ghost in the Graveyard.
 Vengeful and unforgiving, Martha returns to haunt the now teenagers who witnessed her murder.
 The teen longtime blamed for the incident, Sally Sullivan takes it upon herself to solve the ghost story and put Martha to rest in peace for good.
 As the mystery of Martha’s return unravels, deep secrets are revealed that will have consequences for everyone involved.

-Ghost in the Graveyard is a well-made ghost story that takes place in the small town of Mt.
-Moriah.
 Years back a young girl named Martha (Shiloh Verrico) was accidentally killed while playing the children’s game of Ghost in the Graveyard.
-The film begins by showing a group of small children playing the game when they suddenly become frightened by something and begin to run away.
-As they run, one of the little girl’s trips and falls into an open grave and cannot get out.
-Young Sally (Faye Giordana), crying her heart out, reaches down to help save her friend but their hands just don’t seem to touch.
-Unfortunate for Sally, she witnesses her tiny friend, Martha, die right before her eyes.
+The film begins by showing a group of small children playing the game when they suddenly become frightened by something and begin to run away, but not before one of them trips and falls into an open grave and cannot get out.
+Sally (Faye Giordana), reaches down to help save her friend but their hands don’t seem to touch.
+Unfortunately for Sally, she witnesses her friend, Martha, die right before her eyes.

 Fast forward ten years later and we discover that now teenage Sally (Kelli Berglund) has returned back to her hometown where she’s been mysteriously absent from, for a long time.
 Sally is shy and a little withdrawn, she only wants to fit in with the other girls at her Catholic School.